Orgasm: Dysfunction and satisfaction

-Theoretical biological and evolutionary functions of female orgasm
+Theoretical biological and evolutionary functions in females

 Shifts in research

 The function or functions of the human female orgasm have been debated among researchers.
 Researchers have several hypotheses about the role if any, of the female orgasm in the reproductive and therefore evolutionary process.
 The literature started with the argument that female orgasm is a byproduct of shared early male ontogeny, where male orgasm is an adaptation.
 Research has shifted to investigate and also support the sire-choice hypothesis, which proposes that female orgasm has been shaped by natural selection to function in the selection of high-quality sires (male parents) for offspring.
 Therefore, orgasm increases the chances of conceiving with males of high genetic quality.
-Research by Randy Thornhill et al. (1995) suggested that female orgasm is more frequent during intercourse with a male partner with low fluctuating asymmetry.
+Research by Randy Thornhill et al. (1995) suggests that female orgasm is more frequent during intercourse with a male partner with low fluctuating asymmetry.

 Selective pressure and mating

-Wallen K and Lloyd EA stated, "In men, orgasms are under strong selective pressure as orgasms are coupled with ejaculation and thus contribute to male reproductive success.
+Wallen K and Lloyd EA state, "In men, orgasms are under strong selective pressure as orgasms are coupled with ejaculation and thus contribute to male reproductive success.
 By contrast, women's orgasms in intercourse are highly variable and are under little selective pressure as they are not a reproductive necessity."

-Desmond Morris suggested in his 1967 popular science book The Naked Ape that the female orgasm evolved to encourage physical intimacy with a male partner and help reinforce the pair bond.
+Desmond Morris suggests in his 1967 popular science book The Naked Ape that the female orgasm evolved to encourage physical intimacy with a male partner and help reinforce the pair bond.
 Morris suggested that the relative difficulty in achieving female orgasm, in comparison to the male's, might be favorable in Darwinian evolution by leading the female to select mates who bear qualities like patience, care, imagination, and intelligence, as opposed to qualities like size and aggression, which pertain to mate selection in other primates.
 Such advantageous qualities thereby become accentuated within the species, driven by the differences between male and female orgasms.
 If males were motivated by and taken to the point of, orgasm in the same way as females, those advantageous qualities would not be needed, since self-interest would be enough.